A complete history of Tiger's many comebacks, and how they really turned out

-As Tiger Woods can sadly attest, his return to golf on Thursday, three-and-a-half months after back surgery, is hardly the first time he has come back from an extended absence.
-At 38, Woods has endured injuries, tragedy and, of course, the whole being-exposed-as-a-serial-philanderer episode.
+As Tiger Woods can sadly attest, his recent efforts to reacquaint himself with a golf club, having recently been cleared by doctors to fully practice, hardly mark his first attempt to return from an extended absence.
+Now 41, Woods has endured multiple injuries, tragedy and, of course, the whole being-exposed-as-a-serial-philanderer episode.

 The circumstances were all different, so let's review Tiger's various comeback appearances, and what they portended for the weeks and months to come.

 Why he had been out: Woods had surgery to drain fluid from his left ACL and remove several cysts at the end of his two-major 2002 season.